nrwl/nx/docs/react/tutorial/01-create-application.md

 yarn global add nx
 ```

-Or you can prepend every command with `npm run`:
+Alternatively, you can run the local installation of Nx by prepending every command with `npm run`:

 ```bash
 npm run nx -- serve todos